 By default, Launch will display your store name as your logo.
 To replace it, click the Upload image button and select the file you'd like to use.
-We recommend a 400 x 200px .png image file.
+We recommend a 400px by 200px PNG image file.
 Larger images will be automatically resized to fit this constraint.

 If you have an especially dark (or light) colored logo, you can enable and upload an Inverted logo image to use for better visibility against your slideshow images.

 Like a footer on a document or report, a website footer contains information listed at the bottom of a page.
-Typically, the footer is the area that visitors expect to find the "fine print"—legal information such as terms and conditions and privacy policies, but also FAQs, size guides, and contact information.
-Launch provides the space to display all of these and more.
+Typically, the footer is the area that visitors expect to find the "fine print"—legal information, such as terms and conditions and privacy policies, but also FAQs, size guides, or contact information.

-Set the Background style (Dark or Default)from the dropdown at the top.
+Background style (Dark or Default) can be configured through the dropdown at the top.

-If you want to show your logo in your store's footer (top, left corner), make sure you check the Show logo in footer option.
-Then upload your Logo image (again, we recommend a 400 x 200px .png file) as well as an Inverted logo image (which will heighten logo visibility against very dark or very light slideshow images).
+If you want to show your logo in your store's footer (top, left corner), enable the Show logo in footer option.
+Then upload your Logo image (400px by 200px PNG file) as well as an Inverted logo image.

 With Launch, you can add three optional types of content to your footer: Menus, Social media links, and Rich text.
 You can add up to four content blocks here (in the example above, we've added two menus, one social media links, and one rich text).
 Just click Add content and choose the one you want to add.
 Setting up the blocks is very intuitive—just follow the prompts!

 The top section of your home page is your store's most valuable real estate.
-To make the most of it, merchants often use a Slideshow to showcase their deals and top-selling products (to be clear, with Launch, your slideshow doesn't have to go at the top of your page, it's just a popular choice!).
+To make the most of it, merchants often use a Slideshow to showcase their deals and top-selling products.
 To display a slideshow on your homepage, simply click the Enable checkbox under the Slideshow section.
 You'll be able to prepare up to six slides, each with unique images, messaging, and calls-to-action.

 You can also choose between having your slides Slide horizontally or Fade in and out under Transition.
 If you would like your slides to transition automatically, check the Auto rotate between slides box.
-(If you don't check it, users will still be able to scroll through slides manually using the left and right arrows at the edge of the slideshow.)
+If this is not enabled, customers can still scroll through slides manually using the lateral arrows on the left and right sides of the slideshow.

 Below, you can also specify the Overlay and Overlay opacity from the dropdown menus.
 Here are your options:

-- None will display your image exactly as you uploaded it (i.e. no overlay).
+- None will display your image exactly as you uploaded it (no overlay)

-- Gradient will use the Primary color and the Secondary color (set under General settings >Color) to create a horizontal gradient.
+- Gradient will use the Primary color and the Secondary color (set under Theme settings > Colors) to create a horizontal gradient

-- Black uses black for a single color overlay.
-(But we probably didn't need to tell you that!)
+- Black uses black for a single color overlay

 Use the Overlay opacity dropdown to tweak the intensity of the overlay if you're using it.
 10% is the lightest; 90% is the darkest or most vivid.

 To help you build your mailing list, Launch comes with a newsletter subscription field that (if enabled) appears in the footer of your store.
-Just check Enable in the Newsletter section settingsto enable it.
+Just check Enable in the Newsletter section to feature it in your store.

-Want to display your latest Instagram and Twitter activity on your homepage?
-No problem!
-Just click on the Social feedssection and do the following.
+To display your latest Instagram and Twitter activity on your homepage, open the Social feeds section .